druskus20/spotify_backup/README.md

 Create a file "credentials.txt" in the project root repository with:
     CLIENT_KEY
     CLIENT_SECRET
+    user_name

 Where CLIENT_KEY and CLIENT_SECRET are your user keys.
-You can find those key at: https://developer.spotify.com/dashboard/
+You can find those key at: https://developer.spotify.com/dashboard/ To test, you can user the user_name "spotify"

 (those keys are yet not encoded, im planning on doing so in the near future)